Rafflecopter/node-relyq/README.md

 Options:

 - `prefix: 'my-relyq'` (required) - The redis key prefix for the sub-queues.
+- `clean_finish: false` (default: true) - _IMPORTANT_ Clean finish will not store tasks that are completed without error.
+They will be immediately deleted from the queue and the storage backend.
+This saves Redis memory.
+If you wish to keep your documents in storage (a good idea with Mongo storage), but remove them from the queue, set `clean_finish: 'keep_storage'`.
 - `delimeter: '|'` (default: ':') - The redis key delimeter for the sub-queues.
 - `idfield: 'tid'` (default: 'id') - The field of the task objects where the ID can be found.
 - `getid: function (task) { return task[idfield] }` - A function to retrieve the id from a task.